 2. Kitakata Ramen (Fukushima)

 Fun fact: Kitakata City in Fukushima Prefecture has one of the highest ratios of ramen shops to population in Japan.
-It is the staple food in the area and many people would eat ramen for breakfast before heading to work.
+It is the staple food in the area, and many people would eat ramen for breakfast before heading to work.

-The ramen is characterized by locally-made thick noodles with a high water content that use the famous spring water.
+The ramen is characterized by locally-made thick noodles with a high water content that uses the famous spring water.
 Because of its tasty noodles, the ramen bowls often come with a large portion of noodles.

 3. Hakata Ramen (Kyushu)

-Originated in Fukuoka, Hakata ramen is very similar to tonkotsu ramen.
+Originating in Fukuoka, Hakata ramen is very similar to tonkotsu ramen.
 It features ultra-rich, milky white tonkotsu soup broth with thinner noodles and minimal toppings.
 Hakata ramen can include tare sauce like miso, shio, or shoyu, but it’s left plain to spotlight the robust broth.

-Hakata ramen is what most people think of when they hear pork bone ramen and is one of the most famous local ramens in Japan.
-Since the noodles are extremely thin and stretchy, most restaurants serve only a small portion of noodles, but you can always ask for a refill by saying ‘kae-dama‘, which means ‘more noodles please’.
-You might be able find Hakata ramen internationally as the Ippudo ramen shop offers it on its global menu.
+Hakata ramen is what most people think of when they hear pork bone ramen, and it is one of the most famous local ramen in Japan.
+Since the noodles are skinny and stretchy, most restaurants serve only a tiny portion to prevent the noodles from becoming soggy.

 Ramen Deviations

-Now we come to a completely different league of ramens that doesn’t fit into the above categories.
-They have their own unique features and characters and some of the most popular ones are Tsukemen, Mazesoba (Mazemen), and Abura soba.
+Now, we come to a completely different league of ramen that doesn’t fit into the above categories.
+They have unique features and characters, such as TsukemenMazesoba (Mazemen), Okinawa soba, and Abura soba.
+Some dishes use the wavy noodles in different forms, such as yakisoba and hiyashu chuka, which is another story.

 Did You Enjoy this Japanese Ramen Guide?